OsmosysSoftware/osmo-x/docs/add-new-provider.md

 2. **Update `.env` and `.env.example`**

     If your new provider requires configuration values that will be set via the `.env` file, make sure to also update the `.env.example` file so that new users are up to date with needed environment variables and values.
-    You need to have a env value to determine whether or not to enable the changes.
+    You need to have a env value to determine whether or not to enable the provider.

     ```sh
     ENABLE_MY_NEW_SERVICE=true